-Note that the asterisk and the comma replacing it must both be contained within quotation marks.
+Note that the asterisk and the comma replacing it must both be contained within double quotation marks.

-You can also use this function to replace the question mark with a comma, or any other text string with another text string.
+You can use the SUBSTITUTE Function to replace question marks with any other text string, too.

-The SUBSTITUTE Function works exactly the same in Google Sheets as it does in Excel.
+The SUBSTITUTE Function works the same in Google Sheets as it does in Excel.

-The Find and replace feature in Google Sheets does not treat asterisks or question marks as wildcards, so there’s no need to use the tilde when replacing those characters.
+Find and Replace in Google Sheets does not treat asterisks or question marks as wildcards, so there’s no need to use a tilde when replacing those characters.